Politics of Tunisia: 2014 parliamentary elections

 Parliamentary elections were held in Tunisia on 26 October 2014.
 Results were announced on 27 October 2014 with secularist Nidaa Tounes winning a plurality with 38% of the vote.

 2019 parliamentary and presidential elections

-In the parliamentary election, the Ennahda became the biggest party with 52 seats, the Heart of Tunisia became the second with 38 seats.
+In the parliamentary election, the Ennahda became the biggest party with 52 seats, while the Heart of Tunisia became the second with 38 seats.
 In the presidential election, independent candidate Kais Saied got a landslide victory with 72.5% of the vote in the second round.

 2022 constitutional referendum

 In July 2022, Tunisians approved a new constitution in a referendum.
-The reform gave more powers to Tunisia’s president, meaning the role of President Kais Saied strengthened significantly.
+The reform gave more powers to Tunisia's president, meaning the role of President Kais Saied strengthened significantly.